bcrowell/karl/README.md

 * implementation in python
 * computation of geodesics using Runge-Kutta integration
 * automatic switching between coordinate charts to avoid coordinate singularities in spherical coordinates and floating-point overflow in Kruskal-Szekeres coordinates
+* automatic handling of the case where a geodesic is terminating

 Features I plan to add: